Chaining API

 .register()

-This allows complex components to be broken down into several parts to define, which can be helpful for very complex component definitions.
+This allows complex components to be broken down into several parts to be defined, which is helpful for very complex component definitions.

 Component()